-Schedule changes may be made online during the online registration dates listed on the academic calendar.
-Schedule changes may be made during the official add/drop period of each term, which can be found on the academic calendar.
+Schedule changes may be made online during the online registration dates (for graduate students) listed on the academic calendar.
+Schedule changes may also be made during the official add/drop period of each term, which can be found on the academic calendar.
 All changes to your registration made after online registration has closed must be initiated through your Academic and Student Support Services Advisor.
+Students should refer to the refund schedule for all course drops after the term begins.